-Name (child) Name (tead her) Notes Evidence found in wh nich pupil book.
-Date of w ork Title of w ork The pupil can: 1G.
-Write effectively for a ranselecting the appropriate they have read as model language, characterisat te form and drawing els for their own writ independently on wha 2G.
-Distinguish between the the appropriate register n and writing and choo se 3G.
-Exercise an assured and particularly through mar achieve this • 4G.
-Use the range of punctu semi-colons, dashes, co such punctuation precis olons, hyphens) and sely to enhance mean I, when necessary, use ning and avoid ambigu TA judgement aç greed not agreed appeal decided remoderation ו ז HT (sig ) Mod (sig)
+Name (child) Name (tead cher) Notes Evidence found in v which pupil book Date of w ork Title of w ork The pupil can: 1G.
+Write effectively for a range of purposes and audiences, selecting the appropriate form and drawing independently on what they have read as models for their own writing (e.g. literary language, characterisation, structure) t .
+2G.
+Distinguish between the language of speech and writing and choose the appropriate register se 3G.
+Exercise an assured and conscious control over levels of formality, particularly through manipulating grammar and vocabulary to achieve this , 4G.
+Use the range of pun semi-colons, dashes such punctuation pre TA judgement agreed not agreed appeal decided remoderation 1 HT (sig) Mod (sig)